Fujitar P.C 35mm F2.5 Asahiflex Lens Test

 I followed the same methods used for the 58 mm f/2.4 (see here) and 135 mm f/3.5 (see here) lenses that also came with the Asahiflex kit.
 I repeat some of the information below so this review can stand-alone.
 My tests use a full frame Canon DSLR (5Dii) with a m37>m42 adapter inside a m42>EOS adapter for the Fujitar.
 The EOS adapter flange prevents light leaks that are found with some other DSLR adapters.
 However, with this adapter combination the lens focuses beyond infinity (better than not focusing to infinity, so I am OK with that).
 Also, when mounted the inscription on the lens showing aperture, focal distance and depth of field is on the underside of the camera.
 However, on this lens when the focus ring is turned, the whole barrel rotates and the markings can be read, and set, when it is at near focus distances.
 This is a nuisance but a lot better than having to turn the camera upside down as with the 58/2.4.

 The housing around the rear element of this lens is engraved “FOR ASAHI FLEX IIA IIB”.
 Asahiflex did not make a lens wider than 50 mm so this is clearly a response to demand for a wide-angle lens, one which likely developed with the earlier Asahiflex models.
 This lens seems to be quite rare, but is often marked with other names including Tower and Fujita (as opposed to Fujitar) – see this post for photos showing one of each.
 It was also marketed as Taylor (here is one) and apparently Juplen.
 This Japanese website indicates that Fujita made lenses under other names as well, including Kalimar, Kaligar, Optinar, Peerotar, Soligor, Accura / Accurar, Taika Terragon, and Gamma Terragon.
+This same lens was produced with an Exact mount under the Wirgar and Renoit Etoile labels.
 I have not tried to find 35/2.5 lenses under all of these other brands, but when I did look for some of the names, I found nothing.
 The latter source also has lens tests for a Juplen branded version and other useful information about the Fujita company, but most of you will need a browser that can translate.

 Two Tower examples are pictured here, one marked in red “H.C” and the other “P.C”.
 Tower was the Sears brand and marketed the Asahiflex cameras as Tower models.
 A Fujitar P.C example can be seen here.
 There is no information whether the box it is on is original to the lens.
 A very clean Fujitar H.C m42 example can be seen here.
 Not all or perhaps not many of the m37 examples are marked “For Asahi Flex” around the rear element (this Tower H. C m37 mount for instance).
 I have no clear idea what P. C vs H. C refers to.
 One source about vintage Nikon lenses says that P stands for Penta (five elements) and C for Coated.
 But distinguishing number of elements doesn’t seem right for these lenses as they appear to be identical – perhaps the C is for Coating, and the P and H are types of coating rather than lens configuration.
 One thing that is common in all the photographs I have seen of this lens, both m37 and m42, and with different brand names is that the serial number begins with FT, which presumably refers to Fujita.